 As you can see above I off set the fabric scraps in the backing.
 I usually do one extra piece of scraps in a straight line across the quilt back.
 But for a little variety I offset it.
 It turned out a little quirky which is what I was going for.

 Because of the size of the quilt I sent it out to Kaitlyn of Knot and Thread Design to be quilted.
 We discussed some different Lotus quilting designs and I chose my favorite.
 The finished product is beautiful!
-I think I might even take it home with us (when we get home after Covid) and put it on one of my girl's beds.
-Enjoy some more pictures below.
+It's a nice heavy quilt and will go perfectly on one of my girl's beds.